 In the mid 1980’s the State of Illinois made a sizable investment in the construction of public assembly facilities in various communities throughout Illinois.
-The state legislators goals were to improve quality of life opportunities for its citizens and to spur economic development.
-Both of these objectives continue to be met by Gateway Center.
+The state legislator’s goals were to improve quality of life opportunities for its citizens and to spur economic development.
+Both of these objectives continue to be met by Gateway Convention Center.
 As a result of this initiative, the Collinsville Metropolitan Exposition Auditorium and Office Building Authority was created by the Illinois Civic Center Act.
-The Authority owns and operates Gateway Center.
-The purpose of the act was to accomplish the aims of the State of Illinois to enhance the ability of its citizens to avail themselves of civic and cultural centers.
+The Authority owned and operated Gateway Convention Center.

-The local development that has resulted from the construction of Gateway Center could hardly have been envisioned back in the mid 1980s when the idea to build a convention center first came about.
-Now Gateway Center anchors the Eastport Plaza area, which has evolved into a viable hospitality business center, that affords visitors and event participants the opportunity to meet, eat and sleep in one location.
+The local development that has resulted from the construction of Gateway Convention Center could hardly have been envisioned back in the mid-1980s when the idea to build a convention center first came about.
+Now Gateway Convention Center anchors the Eastport Plaza area, which has evolved into a viable hospitality business center, that affords visitors and event participants the opportunity to meet, eat and sleep in one location.